dronezzzko/go-tchas/README.md

 # Go-tchas
-List of interesting gotchas in Go.
+List of interesting gotchas in Go you probably don't know.

 * [Dark Corners](#dark-corners)
     * [Pointer of composite literals](#pointer-of-composite-literals)